 The application deadline for teachers is Tuesday, June 30, 2015 at 5:00 PM CST.
 The link for submitting the application will not be available after that time.
-The deadline for principals or other authorized officials to submit the employment verification portion of the application will be Wednesday, July 15, 2015 at 5:00 PM CST.
+The deadline for principals or other authorized officials to submit the employment verification portion of the application has been extended to Friday, August 15, 2015 at 5:00 PM CST.

 STEP 1 - Read the instructions and complete all parts of the teacher portion of the [application no longer available].
 Do not include punctuation in any field, with the exception of e-mail addresses.

 STEP 2 - Click on the "submit" button at the end of the application (you will receive confirmation by e-mail).

-STEP 3 - MARK YOUR CALENDAR TO FOLLOW UP with the CAO named by you on the application to ensure that he/she submits the employment verification form before the July 15 deadline for this portion of the application.
+STEP 3 - MARK YOUR CALENDAR TO FOLLOW UP with the Chief Administrative Officer named by you on the application to ensure that he/she submits the employment verification form before the July 15 deadline for this portion of the application.

 You will receive confirmation by e-mail when this form is submitted.
 It will be your responsibility to ensure that the new employment verification form has been submitted.
 Applications will not be considered complete until this has occurred.

 We will rank applications after all completed applications received by the deadline have been reviewed.
 Our goal is to notify applicants and disburse funds to lenders by September 30, 2015.

 First priority will be given to qualifying applicants who received loan repayment assistance for the 2013-2014 academic year and have remaining program eligibility.